ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 This assignment consists of both individual and pair programming exercises.
 As in previous assignments, you will create only one private repository between the two of you.
 Following our naming convention, your repo should be called `spis18-lab05-Name1-Name2`.
 There is no starter code to import for this assignment.
 Go ahead an create this repo now on github.

 What comes next is the individual portion of the lab.
-However, sit next to your partner and help each other out when you get stuck.
 The goal is for each of you to get familiar with the PIL library and how to work with images, before moving on to the pair programming portion of the assignment.

 # Individual portion: Getting familiar with PIL

 This first part of the lab is individual.
 However, we want you to work next to your partner and support them as they go through these exercises.
 First, each of you should clone the private repo to their own account, following the instructions in [lab02](/lab/lab02/).
-You will create your own files as part of this individual portion and then at the end add them to the shared repo.
+In this individual lab portion, you will each create your own unique files and then add them to the shared repo.

 Before you get started with programming, we need to point out one important fact.
 The goal of the lab is to practice coding, and specifically the use of (nested) loops and the intricacies of data referencing.
 For many of the tasks we ask you to do, there already exists a function in  the PIL library that implements it.
 However, it is important you re-implement the functionality from 'first principles' so you get to practice and hone your programming skills.
+So implement the functions as we ask, don't simply notice that a similar function already exists somewhere in a Python library.